andyweizhao/capsule_text_classification/README.md

 # Text Classification with Capsule Network
 Implementation of our paper
-["Investigating Capsule Networks with Dynamic Routing for Text Classification"](https://arxiv.org/pdf/1804.00538.pdf) which is accepted by EMNLP-18.
+["Investigating Capsule Networks with Dynamic Routing for Text Classification"](https://arxiv.org/pdf/1804.00538.pdf) which is accepted by EMNLP18.

+Link to our recent capsule project: https://github.com/andyweizhao/NLP-Capsule ACL19 preprint: ["Towards Scalable and Reliable Capsule Networks for Challenging NLP Applications"](https://arxiv.org/abs/1906.02829)

 Requirements: Code is written in Python (2.7) and requires Tensorflow (1.4.1).